bauripalash/palashbauri.in/content/english/iwatched.md

 * Jujutsu Kaisen (cont) = 8/10
 * Demon Slayer: Kimetsu no Yaiba = 7.5/10
 * Naruto (2002) (cont) = 8/10
+* The Eminence in Shadow (cont) = 6.5/10
+* The Aristocrat's Otherworldly Adventure: Serving Gods Who Go Too Far = 5/10

 > 'cont' means either I haven't finished watching the show or the show has not finished airing yet.